hkotb/fastpace/README.md

 ### Fasta File Processing Script

-A script is designed to process fasta files, perform motif discovery, and generate sequence logos.
+A script is designed to process fasta files, align peptides, perform motif discovery, and generate sequence logos.
 It utilizes the fastpace module for motif discovery and the logomaker library for creating sequence logos.

 #### Prerequisites